 - Break your routine – take a different route to the store or change the order of your morning routine.

-- Involve one or more of your senses in a novel way - write your name with your opposite hand or count out coin change by using your sense of touch.
+- Involve one or more of your senses in a novel way - write your name with your opposite hand.

-- Read a book – discuss it with a friend.
+- Read a book or go see a movie – discuss it with a friend.

-- Pursue cultural activities like going to plays, museums, concerts, galleries.
+- Pursue cultural activities like going to plays, museums, concerts and galleries.

 - Keep up hobbies such as sewing, carpentry or take up a new hobby.

-- Cross train your brain – try a variety of mental challenges.
+- Cross train your brain – try a variety of challenges.

-- For some great ways to take action on brain health, visit our BrainBooster® pages.
+- For more great ways to take action on brain health, visit our BrainBooster® activity pages.

-Note: Your abilities, health situation and interests should be taken into consideration when choosing brain healthy activities.
-If you have questions about your own situation, speak to your doctor or health-care provider.
+Note: Your abilities, health and interests should be taken into consideration when choosing brain healthy activities.
+If you have questions about your own situation, speak to your doctor or health care provider.